frazier-at-cpcc/Prereq-Check/README.md

 3. **Term Comparison**: Implements chronological term ordering (SP < SU < FA)
 4. **Violation Detection**: For each enrollment in target terms (2025FA, 2026SP):
    - Checks if the course has prerequisites
-   - Verifies if the student completed prerequisites before enrollment
+   - Verifies if the student completed prerequisites through:
+     - **Completed courses**: Previous terms with verified grades
+     - **In-progress courses**: Previous or same term with 'N'/'A' status and blank grades
-   - Records violations where prerequisites are missing
+   - Records violations only when prerequisites are truly missing
 5. **Report Generation**: Organizes and presents findings in multiple formats

+### Smart Prerequisite Logic

+The tool uses intelligent logic to avoid false positives:

+- **Concurrent Enrollment**: Students taking a prerequisite and follow-up course in the same semester are not flagged
+- **In-Progress Recognition**: Prerequisites with 'N' or 'A' status and blank grades are considered valid
+- **Sequential Planning**: Students who took prerequisites in Fall 2025 are not flagged for follow-up courses in Spring 2026

+This ensures the tool identifies true violations while respecting normal academic progression patterns.

 ## Troubleshooting